 On the thorny subject of house prices, what we have right now are house prices still rising despite the economic downturn which is following the Covid 19 pandemic.

 The reasons are actually straightforward but the current upward trajectory is not good news for those who need financial help to become home-owners in the future.

 Research from Savills released in March 2021, estimates that the UK’s housing stock became worth £7.56 trillion – more than four times the value of the FTSE 100 index on the London Stock Exchange.
 These are seriously head-turning economic statistics!

-This would suggest that is the main driver of the present government’s policy, which is to continue to encourage capital growth in the housing sector.
-Such capital value increases obviously favour those who already have substantial property assets however, of course, the converse must also be true.
-These same policies can therefore only hinder first-time buyers’ ability to become owners, as their purchasing ability is dependent upon and geared to earnings and not to capital values.
+This would suggest that the main driver of the present government’s policy, is to continue to encourage capital growth in the housing sector.
+Such capital value increases obviously favour those who already have substantial property assets however, of course, the converse must therefore be true.
+These same policies can thus only hinder first-time buyers’ ability to become owners, as their purchasing ability is dependent upon and geared to earnings not capital values.

 Polly Neate, the CEO of Shelter, is reported to be saying there is a “desperate shortage” of actually affordable homes for people on low incomes.